tunth301201/FcorpBook/README.md

 4. Start the API:

+- Run Elasticsearch: `bin/elasticsearch.bat`
+The Elasticsearch will start running on http://localhost:8080

-`npm start`
+- `npm start`
 The API will start running on http://localhost:3000.

 ## API Endpoints
-The API exposes the following endpoints:
+The API exposes the following endpoints.
+In this section, I only illustrate the CRUD API for the Book.
+The illustration for Comment will be presented in the Readme.md file of the frontend branch:

 - **GET /books**